October 15, 2009

 2. Changes

-Century BCE and that Recorded in the Tiberian Masoretic Tradition (early 10th century
+EBHP and that Recorded in the Tiberian Masoretic Tradition

-4. Guidelines I Have Used in Reconstructing the Pronunciation
+3. Guidelines I Have Used in Reconstructing EBHP

-of the Reconstructed Vocalization of Biblical Hebrew Texts
+4. Examples of the Reconstructed EBHP Vocalization of Biblical Hebrew Texts

 a.